BACK TO INDEX

 This paper derives new results for certain classes of chemical reaction networks, linking structural to dynamical properties.
 In particular, it investigates their monotonicity and convergence without making assumptions on the structure (e.g., mass-action kinetics) of the dynamical equations involved, and relying only on stoichiometric constraints.
 The key idea is to find a suitable set of coordinates under which the resulting system is cooperative.
 As a simple example, the paper shows that a phosphorylation/dephosphorylation process, which is involved in many signaling cascades, has a global stability property.

 7. D. Angeli and E.D.
 Sontag.
 An analysis of a circadian model using the small-gain approach to monotone systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 575-578, 2004.
-[PDF] Keyword(s): circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, monotone systems, delay-differential systems.
+[PDF] Keyword(s): circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, monotone systems, delay-differential systems.

 Abstract: